Frequently Asked Questions

 Is Red Mountain in a dry town?

 Thankfully no. Considering how beneficial a glass of wine with dinner can be for the digestion, we offer a distinguished selection of fine wines and beers on the dinner menu at Canyon Breeze Restaurant.
+You may bring your own wine into dinner, provided it is unopened.
+There is a $15 per bottle corkage fee.

 I need to lose some weight, but would prefer to not be woken up by a bugle at the crack of dawn and thrown onto a treadmill.
 What kind of weight management program do you have?